 11. Spicy chickpea sundal/curry

 There are quite a few curries out there that you can try, and basically all of them work as great breakfast foods.
-This spicy chickpea curry is one of the better options though, because it is simple but packs in a punch.
+This spicy chickpea curry in a casserole is one of the better options though, because it is simple but packs in a punch.
 It is the perfect dish to kickstart your day; it is not too heavy or too light and is warm and savory.
 The chickpeas also have a sizable amount of dietary fiber and protein giving you some of the best nutrients to provide your body with the energy you need to be productive.

 12. Cheese chili toast